 As a Rotary Community Service Project, Recycled Sound is proud of our strong community and business connections.

-We continue to provide recycled hearing aids to those people in special need, with the participation and support of the following organisations:
+We continue to provide recycled hearing aids to those people in special need, with the participation and support of the following key organisations:

 Blamey Saunders hears